SU Again Named Among Nation's 'Greenest' Colleges

-SALISBURY, MD---For the third consecutive year, The Princeton Review, in partnership with the U.S. Green Building Council (USGBC), has named Salisbury University one of the nation’s most environmentally responsible colleges.
+SALISBURY, MD---For the sixth consecutive year, The Princeton Review, in partnership with the U.S. Green Building Council (USGBC), has named Salisbury University one of the nation’s most environmentally responsible colleges.

-The University is featured in the Guide to 322 Green Colleges, which highlights impressive environmental and sustainability programs at campuses throughout the United States and select institutions in Canada.
+The University is featured in the Guide to 353 Green Colleges, which highlights impressive environmental and sustainability programs at campuses throughout the United States and select institutions in Canada.

 In 2008, SU’s Teacher Education and Technology Center became the first LEED-certified new construction project on the Eastern Shore, earning Silver status.
 Since then, eight other new or renovated campus buildings have earned LEED Gold or Silver certification, including Perdue Hall, Sea Gull Square, and Pocomoke, Wicomico, Manokin, Nanticoke, Chester and Choptank residence halls.

-Other recent initiatives include a Dining Services partnership with Delaware-based Blue Hen Organics to defer about nine tons of food waste from local landfills weekly.
+Other initiatives include a Dining Services partnership with Delaware-based Blue Hen Organics to defer about nine tons of food waste from local landfills weekly.
 At Blue Hen’s composting facility, waste is compressed into fertilizer pellets for area farmers and SU’s greenhouse.
 The partnership has helped SU realize a total recycling rate of more than 50 percent for the past two years.